SametHope/Tagged/README.md

 This package includes a source generator for compile-time constant tags that automatically update when necessary, a custom attribute for selecting one or multiple existing tags from the inspector, abstraction-based design with interfaces for easy expansion, a MonoBehaviour implementation of the interface for quick entry and optional extension methods for convenience.

 Tagged works similiar to other common Unity tag system implementations by using a custom component as its default implementation.
 Main difference of this package is, it is based around interfaces to support tagging everything such as ScriptableObjects, MonoBehaviours and even regular C# objects.

-## Installation
+# Installation / Removal
-Having the necessary scripts on the project is all that is needed.
-This package is best installed with the Unity Package Manager via its git URL.
+This package is best installed using the Unity Package Manager via its git URL.
+Whether you add the package through the Unity Package Manager or place the files manually into the Assets directory, the package will automatically handle source generation.

+## Installation Steps:
 1. Open the Unity Package Manager.
 2. Select "Add package from git URL..."
-3. Paste ` https://github.com/SametHope/Tagged.git#main ` as the URL.
+3. Paste `https://github.com/SametHope/Tagged.git#main` as the URL.
 4. Done.

-## Removal
+## Removal Steps:
-This package defines its own assembly definitions for runtime, test and editor environments and does not create any new files so removing it is as easy as it gets.
-Removing the package from the Unity Package Manager should be enough to get rid of everything.
+1. Open the Unity Package Manager.
+2. Find the "Tagged" package.
+3. Select "Remove" to uninstall it.
+4. Done.

+Alternatively, if installed manually into the Assets folder, delete the package files directly from the project directory.

+### Notes
+You might encounter timestamp warnings or messages about immutable package modifications during installation or removal, but these are harmless.
+If warnings persist or escalate due to source generation not detaching from the editor's loop, restarting the Unity editor should resolve the issue.

 # Usage
 ## Tag Selection From The Inspector
 Use `TaggedAttribute` in order to get a custom property drawer on the inspector from which you can select existing tags on the project or add new tags.